BenZay/pydigibytetools/README.txt

-# Pybitcointools, Python library for Bitcoin signatures and transactions
+# Pydigibytetools, Python library for Digibyte signatures and transactions

 ### Advantages: